PhantomPrince07/EDIT-ML-TECH-Qs/README.md

 In this example, `Dog` class has a class attribute `species`, two instance attributes (`name` and `age`), and two methods `description()` and `speak()`.

 Class for Proportion Calculation Challenge:
-Now, let's turn the calculation of the proportion of genes that are highly expressed into a class:
+Let's turn the calculation of the proportion of genes that are highly expressed into a class:
 ```python
 class GeneExpressionAnalyzer:
     def __init__(self, expressions, threshold=4):